-3A Kodak Series III
+3A Kodak Series II

-(1941-1942) The 3A Series III camera was likely released between June 1941 and February 1942, just before the War Production Board's restrictions on civilian goods in April 1942.
+(1941-1942) The 3A Series II camera was likely released between June 1941 and February 1942, just before the War Production Board's restrictions on civilian goods in April 1942.
 As a result, its production run was brief.
-The camera improved upon the earlier 3A Kodak Series II, offering more advanced features such as the multiple-tested Kodamatic shutter with five speeds (up to 1/200 second) and a built-in delayed-action mechanism.
+The camera improved upon the earlier 3A Kodak Series I, offering more advanced features such as the multiple-tested Kodamatic shutter with five speeds (up to 1/200 second) and a built-in delayed-action mechanism.
 It also included both eye-level and waist-level finders, and a rising front to aid in vertical compositions.
 These enhancements made it more versatile for varied photography.

 A collector’s note: